 Q: What courses will be offered as e-Learning courses?

-A: Your school will communicate the e-Learning courses that will be available for 2022/2023.
-Further information will be provided in the near future.
+A: Your school will communicate the e-Learning courses that will be available to you in the annual course selection process.

-Further information will be provided in the near future.
-For e-Learning courses available through e-Summer in TDSB, please see the TDSB e-Learning website.
+For e-Learning courses available through e-Summer in TDSB, please see the TDSB e-Learning website

 Q: May a student count credits earned during remote learning in 2020-2021?